Gravitational axial perturbations and quasinormal modes of loop quantum black holes: Quasinormal modes from LQBHs

 The presented results imply in a larger oscillation, as well as a slower damping as the polymeric parameter increases.
 In this way, the LQBHs decay slower as the quantum gravity contribution becomes more significant.
 Moreover, as we can see, LQBHs are stable under axial perturbations due to the negative sign of the imaginary part of frequencies for several values of the polymeric parameter.

-In order to visualize in a better way the effects of the quantum gravity corrections present in the LQBH scenario on the black hole quasinormal spectrum, we have depicted in the graphics \eq{graf3}, \eq{graf4} and \eq{graf5} the behavior of the LQBH quasinormal modes, as a function of $n$, for different values of the polymeric function $P$.
+In order to visualize, in a better way, the effects of the quantum gravity corrections present in the LQBH scenario on the black hole quasinormal spectrum, we have depicted in the graphics \eq{graf3}, \eq{graf4} and \eq{graf5} the behavior of the LQBH quasinormal modes, as a function of $n$, for different values of the polymeric function $P$.
 In this way, we have (a) real part and (b) imaginary part of $\omega_{n}$ for $l=2,3,4$, by consideration of the following values of the polymeric function: $P=0.1$, $P=0.3$ and $P=0.6$.
+For the sake of comparison it was also depicted the behavior of the quasinormal spectrum of a Schwarzschild black hole.

-Moreover, it is interesting yet to plot the frequencies in the complex plane.
-In this way, in figure \eq{graf6} this is done considering three families of multipoles $l = 2, 3, 4$.
+Moreover, it is also interesting to plot the frequencies in the complex plane.
+In this way, in figure \eq{graf6} this is done by considering three families of multipoles $l = 2, 3, 4$.
 Looking at the right side of the figure, we conclude that the frequency curves are moving clockwise as $P$ grows, which consists in the inverse effect we have in the case of scalar perturbations \cite{Chen:2011zzi, Santos:2015gja}.
 Such twisting effect becomes more apparent for larger values of the angular quantum number.
+We also present the behavior for the Schwarzschild black hole.

+From the results found out, LQBHs quasinormal modes depend directly from the polymeric parameter, where a larger oscillation, as well as a slower damping occurs as the value of the polymeric parameter increases.
+As a result, the LQBHs decay slower when the quantum gravity contribution becomes more important.

+However, from the recent gravitational wave observations \cite{Abbott:2016blz, TheLIGOScientific:2016htt, Abbott:2016nmj, Abbott:2017vtc, TheLIGOScientific:2017qsa}, we have that, for macroscopic black holes, with mass of the order of the gravitational wave spectrum must agree with that given by classical General Relativity theory.
+In this way, for such black holes, one should not expect that quantum corrections would result in significant changes to the quasinormal radiation spectum.

+In order to face up such observational facts with our results, we have multiplied the quasinormal modes by the factor $2\pi(5.142 KHz) M_{\odot}/M_{BH}$, in order to include the information about the black hole mass \cite{Konoplya:2011qq}.
+The results have been plotted in the figure \eq{graf7}, for the case where $l=2$, and $n= 0$, for black hole masses in the same range of that investigated in the recent observations \cite{Abbott:2016blz, TheLIGOScientific:2016htt, Abbott:2016nmj, Abbott:2017vtc, TheLIGOScientific:2017qsa}.
+From such results, since the polymeric function does not suffers with the mass suppression problem, we have that the recent gravitational wave observations impose a limitation to our model, where it remains valid only for $P \leq 0.1$.
+Such result could be used in order to impose a limitation in the value of the Barbero-Immirzi parameter, in the context of LQG.